timvanderzee/biophysical-muscle-model/Reproduce/README.md

 ## Model parameter fitting
 To perform parameter fitting you need CasADi software, see: https://web.casadi.org/get/.
 For more information see [biophysical-muscle-model/Fitting](https://github.com/timvanderzee/biophysical-muscle-model/tree/main/Fitting).

 To reproduce parameter fitting, run the `reproduce_model_fitting.m` script.
-Running this script for all fibers and modelsshould result in the same parameter values as in our pre-print.
+Running this script for all fibers and models should result in the same parameter values as in our pre-print.
 If you're just interested in the parameter values, they are provided in the [Parameters folder](https://github.com/timvanderzee/biophysical-muscle-model/tree/main/Reproduce/Parameters).

 ## Model force time-series
 To reproduce model forces, run `reproduce_model_forces.m`.
 Running this script for all fibers, models and methods should result in a folder containing all model time-series.
 The model force time-series should be identical to those from the pre-print, provided that the model code and parameters are not changed.
 The folder in which force time-seris are saved is specified by the user in `outputfolder`.